Frequently Asked Questions

 How is registration/tuition received?

 Students are required to fill out a registration form and pay tuition each semester.
+They may do so in by mail or in person at Presser Hall, or online.

 Are payment plans available?